- Best corner TV mount

 - Extremely affordable.

-- The mount has a swivel, level, and tilt adjustments.
+- The mount has swivel, level, and tilt adjustments.

-- Not designed for bigger TVs over 55 inches.
+- Not designed for bigger monitors over 55 inches.

 - Only found to extend up to 19.5 inches.